Judit Salvadó

 who browse foods to learn about their carb or calorie content, without logging.

 A single logic for both groups wouldn’t work.
-Loggers needed context-aware recommendations while viewers needed relevant reminders based on browsing patterns.
+Loggers needed context-based recommendations while viewers needed relevant reminders based on browsing patterns.

 Behind the scenes